andrealorenzon/AP_exam/src/readme.md

 Given the possibility of using move semantics, the decision fell on unique pointers, in a first instance.
 If copy semantics will be needed we should be able to quickly switch to shared pointers.

+In the requirements, both the key and the value of each node must be templated: we will be using `template <class K>` for the keys and `template <class T>` for the values.